Radio Frequency EMFs

 Radio Frequency EMF Shielding Strategies

 If it ever becomes necessary to block the entrance of RF signals into your home from outside sources, such as nearby cell towers, that would require the use of shielding.
 Shielding strategies include the use of Y-shield paint (a non-toxic primer that is covered with non-toxic topcoat paint).
-An additional choice is Cuprocote paint, which has similar characteristics.
-These two paints are grounded for best RF shielding.
-These are available from LessEMF in upstate New York (888-537-7363) and Safe Living Technologies in Ontario, Canada (519-240-8735).
+An additional choice is RF ECO paint, which has similar characteristics.
+These two paints can be grounded for best RF shielding, although this is not absolutely necessary according to many (unless you are also blocking AC electric field EMFs, in which case you must ground the paint).
+These two RF-shielding paints are available from Safe Living Technologies in Ontario, Canada (519-240-8735).
+To see an article on this website with purchasing and installation instructions for these two paints, click here.

 A third choice, which actually may provide the best shielding, is the use of Cuprotect copper mesh.
 Cuprotect can be layered onto the inside surface of your walls by being embedded in plaster.
 This is also grounded.
 Cuprotect is available from Peter Sierck, building biologist in San Diego, who is a representative for Cuprotect Shielding Systems (760-942-9400).